aspose-email/Aspose.Email-Documentation/en/cpp/developer-guide/working-with-mime-messages/extracting-message-contents-from-emails/_index.md

 ---
-title: Extracting Message Contents from Emails in C++
+title: Read and Display Email Messages & Headers in C++
-ArticleTitle: Extracting Message Contents from Emails in C++
+ArticleTitle: Read and Display Email Messages & Headers in C++
 linktitle: Extracting Message Contents from Emails
 type: docs
 weight: 20
-url: /cpp/extracting-message-contents-from-emails/
+url: /cpp/read-display-email-messages-headers/
-description: Using C++ Email Parser Library, you can access email message properties, header information and manipulate it in different ways programmatically.
+description: Learn how to load, view, and extract email content and headers from EML files with Aspose.Email for C++.
 ---

+**Aspose.Email for C++** provides the [MailMessage](https://reference.aspose.com/email/cpp/class/aspose.email.mail_message/) class, which represents an email message and allows developers to access and display its contents and headers.
+You can easily extract information such as sender, recipients, subject, body, and headers from an existing email file (EML).

-## **Displaying Email Information on Screen**
+## **Display Email Information**

-The [MailMessage](https://reference.aspose.com/email/cpp/class/aspose.email.mail_message) represents an email message and allows developers to access email message properties.
-The header information (discussed in Extracting Email Headers) can be extracted and manipulated in different ways.
-This article explains how to display selected email header information and the email body on screen.
-To Display Email Information on the screen, follow these steps:
+Load an email file and display its key properties on the screen, such as the sender, recipients, subject, and body.
+The code sample below will show you how to display email information on the screen using Aspose.Email API.

-- Create an instance of the [MailMessage](https://reference.aspose.com/email/cpp/class/aspose.email.mail_message) class.
+1. Create an instance of the [MailMessage](https://reference.aspose.com/email/cpp/class/aspose.email.mail_message/) class.
-- Load an email message into the [MailMessage](https://reference.aspose.com/email/cpp/class/aspose.email.mail_message) instance.
+2. Load an email message into the [MailMessage](https://reference.aspose.com/email/cpp/class/aspose.email.mail_message/) instance.
-- Display the email content on the screen.
+3. Display the desired properties (for example, From, To, Subject, and Body) on the console.

-The following C++ code snippet shows you how to display email information on the screen.

 {{< gist "aspose-com-gists" "525dd06c8783ebb18fb75cfc4b31d1ef" "Examples-EmailCPP-Email-DisplayEmailInformation-DisplayEmailInformation.cpp" >}}

+> **Note:** For complete examples and data files, visit the [Aspose.Email for C++ GitHub repository](https://github.com/aspose-email/Aspose.Email-for-C).

-## **Extracting Email Headers**
+## **Extract Email Headers**

-The email header represents an Internet and RFC defined standard set of header fields included in Internet email messages.
-An email header can be specified using the [MailMessage](https://reference.aspose.com/email/cpp/class/aspose.email.mail_message) class.
-Common header types are defined in the HeaderType class.
-It is a sealed class working like normal enumeration.
-To extract headers from an email, follow these steps:
+An **email header** is a set of metadata fields that describe the message, including routing information, content type, encoding, and sender/recipient details.

+Aspose.Email for C++ allows you to extract and work with these headers using the [MailMessage](https://reference.aspose.com/email/cpp/class/aspose.email.mail_message/) class.

+The most common header types are available through the [HeaderType](https://reference.aspose.com/email/cpp/class/aspose.email.header_type) class, which provides named constants for standard header fields.

+The following code snippet shows how to **extract email headers**:

-1. Create an instance of the [MailMessage](https://reference.aspose.com/email/cpp/class/aspose.email.mail_message) class.
+1. Create an instance of the [MailMessage](https://reference.aspose.com/email/cpp/class/aspose.email.mail_message/) class.
-1. Load an email message in the instance of [MailMessage](https://reference.aspose.com/email/cpp/class/aspose.email.mail_message) class.
+2. Load an email file into the instance.
-1. After an email message has been loaded, we will get its raw content.

-The [MailMessage](https://reference.aspose.com/email/cpp/class/aspose.email.mail_message) class itself contains properties such as From, To, Cc, Subject and so on.
-These properties can be extracted from headers.

-1. Display the raw content.

-The following  C++ code snippet shows you how to extract email headers.
+3. Retrieve the header collection using the [get_Headers()](https://reference.aspose.com/email/cpp/class/aspose.email.mail_message#a0e0c441069f3971dcc6e456a2d4471a2) method.
+4. Iterate through the collection to read or display header names and values.

 {{< gist "aspose-com-gists" "525dd06c8783ebb18fb75cfc4b31d1ef" "Examples-EmailCPP-Email-ExtractingEmailHeaders-ExtractingEmailHeaders.cpp" >}}

 ## **Get Decoded Header Values**

+Some email headers may contain encoded text (for example, subject lines or custom headers using encoded words).
+You can easily retrieve a decoded value using the [GetDecodedValue()](https://reference.aspose.com/email/cpp/class/aspose.email.mime.header_collection#a2a41a5b3ca41346c25865d0419976a32) method of the [HeaderCollection](https://reference.aspose.com/email/cpp/class/aspose.email.mime.header_collection/) class.

 The following code snippet shows you how to get decoded header values.

 {{< gist "aspose-com-gists" "525dd06c8783ebb18fb75cfc4b31d1ef" "Examples-EmailCPP-Email-GetDecodedHeaderValues-GetDecodedHeaderValue.cpp" >}}